 “He (Jones) was club president, and I wasn’t even studying drama, I was enrolled in the art department,” Schmidt said.
 “I got into the club not because of my acting, but because I played the piano.”

-Schmidt and Jones' first artistic collaboration was the creation of Hipsy-Boo (1950), a revue of American pop music, which Charles (Word) Baker directed for the club.
+Schmidt and Jones’ first artistic collaboration was the creation of Hipsy-Boo (1950), a review of American pop music, which Charles (Word) Baker directed for the club.
 (Baker later directed The Fantasticks off-Broadway.)
 Fellow Curtain Clubbers who graduated to acting fame included Jayne Mansfield, Rip Torn, Kathryn Grandstaff (later Mrs. Bing Crosby), Pat Hingle, Fess Parker, and Barbara Barrie.

 In 1959, the club celebrated its 50th anniversary by staging Teahouse of the August Moon, directed by Mouzon Law.
 But the demise of the Curtain Club was drawing near.

-MLB, the old Modern Language Building, next door to Hogg Auditorium, was home and haven to Curtain Clubbers and drama majors.
-The basement housed the shop where scenery was constructed.
+MLB, the old Modern Language Building, next door to Hogg Auditorium, was home and a haven to Curtain Clubbers and drama majors.
+The basement housed the shop where the scenery was constructed.
 The Curtain Club office occupied a cubbyhole on the balcony.
 The costumes were stored in a small room next to the Experimental Theatre, a classroom with a stage where Drama Lab was held every Friday afternoon.
 MLB had a long flight of concrete steps at its entrance, always draped with drama students of various shapes and sizes.